 Using Menus (But Not Too Much)

-First, here's some advice about how you might use Composer's menus.
+First, here's some advice about how you might use Musician's menus.
 In general, menus provide a reliable way to find commands that accomplish your music editing goals.
 However, for many commands you also have the alternative of using toolbar and palette buttons or keyboard shortcuts.
 For commands that you use often, such as Page View, consider using the Page View button in the toolbar, or the shortcut command characters "qpv" for Quick Page View.
-Composer's menus show the keyboard shortcuts so that you can easily learn the ones you use often.
+Musician's menus show the keyboard shortcuts so that you can easily learn the ones you use often.
 When you use a menu command, just take a brief look at its corresponding Quick command letters.
 The next time you may find it more convenient to just type the command letters.

-Composer offers a convenient way for you to learn about the purpose and use of any menu command.
+Musician offers a convenient way for you to learn about the purpose and use of any menu command.

 To display Help for a menu command:

 |1.||Click the menu, and submenu if needed, that has the command.|

 |2.||Hold the mouse over the text of the command name.|

 |3.||Without clicking the mouse, hit the F1 key.
 This will display the on-screen help topic that describes the purpose and use of the selected menu command.|

 Instead of the above steps, use the Index option in this Help to look up the name of the menu, such as "Staff menu", and then choose the name the comment.

 Listed below is a summary of each main menu selection in Musician.
 This summary is intended to help you to better anticipate where a command for a given operation might be found.